 Brenden Lake.
-Brenden is an Assistant Professor of Psychology and Data Science at New York University.
+Brenden is an Associate Professor of Psychology and Data Science at New York University.
 He received his M.S. and B.S. in Symbolic Systems from Stanford University in 2009, and his Ph.D. in Cognitive Science from MIT in 2014.
 He was a postdoctoral Data Science Fellow at NYU from 2014-2017.
 Brenden’s research use advances in machine intelligence to better understand human intelligence, and use insights from human intelligence to develop more fruitful kinds of machine intelligence.
 [Website]

 Wai Keen Vong.
 I’m a postdoctoral researcher at the Center for Data Science at New York University,.
 Previously, I was a postdoctoral researcher at the Cognitive and Data Science Lab at Rutgers University — Newark, and I completed my Ph.D. in Psychology from the Computational Cognitive Science Lab at the University of Adelaide.
 My research interests are in cognitive science and artificial intelligence, with an eye towards building computational models that can learn in human-like ways.
 In particular, my research focuses on (1) How people learn concepts and categories from different kinds of labeled information (2) How people acquire this knowledge socially, from teaching, question asking to dialogs, and (3) How these models can be scaled up to deal with the complexities of real-world settings.
 My research is conducted using a combination of behavioural experiments, Bayesian modeling and deep learning.
 [Website]